 And why on Earth would any creator just disregard the fans of their work like that?

-This is the core of a lot of the problems (besides the fact the man was a bad writer in the first place).
-Years ago George stumbled on a surprise hit and he believed that the fact it was a surprise hit meant that he was above other people.
+This is the core of a lot of the problems.
+Years ago George stumbled on a surprise hit and it skewed his view of the industry.
 I know that’s a pretty big assumption for me to make, but you have to understand that his actions speak louder than words.
 His entire career is centered around that one smash hit that he pulled off.
 He named Skywalker Ranch after it, hasn’t really done much work that wasn’t related to it and continues to release new versions of it all the time.
 And when he finally did decide to work on something else, Red Tails, he promptly announced he was done with the film industry all together.

 The task of getting Red Tails, a big-budget film chronicling the World War II deeds of the famed, socially-significant Tuskegee Airmen was a difficult one for Lucas, who has always been known to appreciate having the autonomy to do the kind of films that he wants to make, the way that he wants to make them.
 On Red Tails, studio bigwigs were obstinate on the project, not giving him the time of the day, treating the iconic filmmaker as if he was pitching a sequel to Plan 9 From Outer Space.